scrapy/itemloaders/docs/api-reference.rst

         (resp. :meth:`replace_css`) method.
     :type selector: :class:`~scrapy.selector.Selector` object

-    The item, selector, response and the remaining keyword arguments are assigned to the Loader context (accessible through the :attr:`context` attribute).
+    The item, selector and the remaining keyword arguments are assigned to the Loader context (accessible through the :attr:`context` attribute).

     :class:`ItemLoader` instances have the following methods: